Festivals & Events

 Hay River Chamber of Commerce Corporate Golf Challenge

-Every Saturday from mid-June to mid-September Vale Island becomes the place to be for locals and tourists alike.
-Drop by the wharf in Old Town and pick up locally grown produce, arts & crafts, and fresh caught fish.
+Every Saturday from June to September Vale Island becomes the place to be for locals and tourists alike.
+The new pavilion is a post and beam facility offers more vendor and visitor space and will be a year-round facility; perfect hub for many activities throughout the seasons .
+Drop by the wharf in Old Town and pick up local market garden produce & products, arts & crafts, and fresh caught fish.
 If you don’t want to cook, locally caught fish is fried up fresh with french fries while you wait, get there early to beat the rush!

 NWT Track & Field Championships

 This annual track & field meet draws athletes, coaches and volunteers from across the NWT.
 This event has been held on the track outside Diamond Jenness Secondary School since 1991.
 Come and watch athletes vie to be the best in the Territories.

 Take part in a community celebration recognizing Aboriginal culture in Canada on June 21.
 Experience the culture and history of the South Slave Dene and learn about the important part they have played, and continue to play in Hay River’s history.
 There will be a fish-fry, live music, cultural events and much more.

 Saturday, June 20 at 5 PM – 2 AM get ready to eat like royalty and dance in the sand!
 Hosted by 2 Season Adventures this annual pig roast and beach dance party is a popular hit with locals and tourists alike.
 Tickets can be purchased at the Buffalo Express office, 25 Industrial Drive from Monday to Friday during office hours (8:00am – 5:00pm).